Ready to make your dreams a reality?

 14. Skipping Spiritual Time

-If you’re skipping church, prayer or Bible study simply because you feel you don’t have time, try to pause and reassess priorities.
-Our time with God is the most important time we can spend.
-By isolating ourselves from church and worship, we’re left feeling like we’re telling God we don’t have time for Him.
-You’ll feel much better when you revamp your schedule and regain some peace.
+Whatever your faith, If you’re skipping church or spiritual time simply because you feel you don’t have time, try to pause and reassess priorities.
+Time spent on your spiritual health is some of the most important time we can spend, and while it might not feel “important” in the moment, you’ll feel much better when you revamp your schedule and regain some peace.

 15. Feeling Guilt or Feeling Distant from God